-Smart manufacturing does not just mean having a smart factory.
-It is a significant transformation in the way we source raw materials, manufacture, and market our products through horizontal and vertical supply chain integration - it is profoundly customer-focused.
+Smart manufacturing does not just mean having a steel-producing smart factory.
+It is a significant transformation in the way we source raw materials, manufacture, and market our products through horizontal and vertical supply chain integration - and it is profoundly customer-focused.

 This change is not a one-step process as there are obvious challenges of trust and data security to overcome between diverse parties in the supply chain.
 There are a number of examples of early adopters within the steel industry; especially in vertical integration within business segments where building blocks of smart factories are being put together.
-Below are a few examples:
+Below are a few examples.

 - Real-time tracking of supplies and orders assisted through GPS, RFID, LiFi (indoor & outdoor accurate positioning);